CatRass/nixos-lxc/README.md

 ## Using the script
 > [!WARNING]
-> Before running this script, pkease be sure to check the source code.
+> Before running this script, please be sure to check the source code.
 The source for the installer is viewable [here](./install.sh), and the LXC creation script [here](./src/script.sh)

 In your Proxmox console, enter the following command:
 ```bash